giellalt/speech-smj/docs/normalisation.md

 # 4. Update the analysis

-If using cascade, use the output from 3. above, if not, use the output from 2. above, and for each form:
+If using a cascade, use the output from 3. above, if not, use the output from 2. above, and for each form:

 1. send it through the analyser (surface or deep), to get the full analysis
 1. update the analysis string to include all information